Ranxin2023/Market_Anomaly_Detection_Ranxin/README.md

 3. Python Script:
 - Uses Isolation Forest to analyze the dataset.
 - Outputs whether the data contains anomalies and suggests a financial strategy.

+## Usage
+1. Open the application in your browser.

+2. Input the financial features (comma-separated) into the input field.

+3. Click "Analyze" to view the anomaly detection results.

+4. The results include:

+- Status of each column (Anomalous or Normal).

+- Suggestions for improvement or risk mitigation for each anomalous column.